lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 The best way I've found to re-orient myself is to hit `SPC f r` or `SPC b r` to open the recent file or buffer list, and then get back to a file that I was working on.
 From there, I can normally get back to moving around my project like I expected.
 Worst case, just quit (`SPC q q`) and open Emacs again.

-I hope this has been useful, either if you're curious about Spacemacs, or are playing around with it.
-Thanks for your time!

-#### Other Notes ####
+# Other Notes #

 Spacemacs works just as well in the console version of Emacs as the GUI one, so you can happily sync your configuration to remote machines and use everything you've learned when editing files on remote servers.
 And take a look at "Tramp" if you're interested in another Emacs superpower involving remote files!

 Even though I've been using Spacemacs for the best part of a year now, I only recently actually read through the documentation (`SPC h SPC RET` inside Spacemacs, or [here][spacemacs-documentation]).
 There's a lot of good stuff in there, particularly about the `evil` keybindings, and things like managing layouts and workspaces.
 Once you've gotten to grips with some of the basics, I highly recommend just browsing it, and then coming back to it every now and again, to see what jumps out in an "ah!
 I can use _that_" kind of way.

+I hope this has been useful, either if you're curious about Spacemacs, or are playing around with it.
+Thanks for your time!

 [atom]: https://atom.io